Creating Everyday Miracles for India’s Children

-Did you know that 80% of children currently growing up in Child Care Institutions (orphanages) have a living family member they could return to if given the right support?
+Did you know that 80 percent of children currently growing up in Child Care Institutions (orphanages) have a living family member they could return to if given the right support?

 Most children growing up in these institutions are not ”orphaned” in the traditional sense of the term.
 “Our work over the past 23 years shows that families are often forced to send their children to institutions because of reasons such as acute poverty,” says Kusum Mohapatra, the Regional Director and India CEO of Miracle Foundation India, “We’ve learned that supporting vulnerable families before a crisis happens or responding as quickly one can is the best way to help children in the long run."